daviddmd/assetriskmanager/documentation/INSTALL.md

 You may also edit the `'name'` or `'email'` mappings to reflect your LDAP environment on the `.env` file.

-The email attribute will be the "username" of the created user, that the user will use to log in.
+The email/log-in attribute (LDAP_USERNAME_SYNC_ATTRIBUTE) will be the "username" of the created user, that the user will use to log in.
 The name will identify the user in the application, be it as an Asset Manager or the actions that the user will generate that will be logged.

-The default in this application is for the user's email to be the same as the ActiveDirectory userPrincipalName, however, the value may be changed to `email` or `username` depending on the LDAP environment.
+The default in this application is for the user's email to be the same as the ActiveDirectory `userPrincipalName`, however, the value may be changed to `email`, `username` or `mail` depending on the LDAP environment.

+The name attribute (LDAP_NAME_SYNC_ATTRIBUTE) will be what will be used to authenticate the user (query the LDAP environment to search an existing user).
+The attribute depends on the LDAP environment, with possible options being `uid`, `cn` or other attributes.

 At the end of `.env`, edit the LDAP attributes, specially the following: